How to Avoid Equal Pay Act and FLSA Violations in West Virginia

 Wage and hour laws help to ensure that employees wages are paid.
 Two key federal laws, the Equal Pay Act (EPA) of 1963 and the Federal Fair Labor Standards Act (FLSA), must be always followed.
 One of the most important steps that companies and organizations can take to avoid wage & hour liability is ensuring that their workers are properly classified under these federal statutes.

 “There are some general things you need to be doing,” says Allison S. Bungard, an employment attorney at Dinsmore & Shohl in Charleston.

 “Make sure you have regular audits and that you comply with West Virginia state law, make sure the [audits] are confidential, and make sure you’re regularly looking at and updating your policies.”

 Equal Pay Act: Exceptions

-The EPA is a section of federal labor law that protects workers against pay discrimination on the basis of sex.
-Simply put, employers in the State of West Virginia cannot use gender/sex as a basis for pay disparities.
+The Equal Pay Act (EPA) is a section of federal labor law that protects workers against pay discrimination on the basis of sex.
+Simply put, employers in the State of West Virginia cannot use sex as a basis for pay disparities.
 As a defense to a federal Equal Pay Act claim, an employer may be able to rely on one of the following four exceptions: